 Together, the boys had an extraordinary adventure in a magickal realm that influenced the extraordinary men they would become.
 This is that story, in novella form, brought to you by the Wyrdwood Historical Society.

-Rated A for Awesome and for All Ages.Grab a free PDF of this story!
+Rated A for Awesome and for All Ages.Meet Charlie Darwin (free download)

 Where our world ends, imagination begins.